Cost of conflict

-While the study of conflict is not new, the use of 'Cost of Conflict' as a comprehensive tool is relatively new.
-While engaging in such a study it is also important to identify what is meant by 'costs', and to differentiate between measurable costs that have a bearing on resources, and costs that have a bearing on living conditions.
+Peacebuilding theories predict that cost–benefit analysis impacts the peace process.
+The cost of conflict is in contrast with the price of unjust peace.

 Methodology

-The cost of conflict methodology takes into account different costs a conflict generates, including economic, military, environmental, social and political costs.
-The approach considers direct costs of conflict, for instance human deaths, expenditure, destruction of land and physical infrastructure; as well as indirect costs that impact a society, for instance migration, humiliation, growth of extremism and lack of civil society.
+The cost of conflict methodology takes into account different costs a conflict generates, including economic, military, environmental, social, and political costs.
+The approach considers direct costs of conflict, for instance, human deaths, expenses, destruction of land and physical infrastructure; as well as indirect costs that impact a society, for instance, migration, humiliation, the growth of extremism, and the lack of civil society.
 The approach also examines the neighboring countries involved and assesses the impact on them as well as on the international community.
-Some studies are measured on a thematic basis, a recent example of which is the war on terror – though in this case most of the studies are done by the United States and examines the costs borne specifically by them.
+Some studies are measured on a thematic basis, a recent example of which is the war on terror – though in this case most of the studies are done by the United States and examine the costs borne specifically by them.

 These studies follow a similar pattern.
 A brief introduction sets the conflict in context and defines the period of the conflict being studied, as is the pattern followed by Michael Cranna in his book.
 The study is based on extensive research, inputs from experts within the conflict region and collaboration with policy experts.
-As in the case of the collection by Cranna and a report on the Middle East by Strategic Foresight Group, these studies began with workshops involving organizations, governments and intellectuals which proved important in setting the priorities and direction of the studies.
-Such endeavors hold no weight without the input from experts of various fields from the conflict region under consideration.
-Each study also serves as an analytical tool and assesses past, present and future costs of conflicts using a wide range of parameters.
+As in the case of the collection by Cranna and a report on the Middle East by Strategic Foresight Group, these studies began with workshops involving organizations, governments, and intellectuals, which proved important in setting the priorities and direction of the studies.
+Such endeavors hold no weight without the input of multi-domain experts from the conflict region under consideration.
+Each study also serves as an analytical tool and assesses the past, present, and future costs of conflicts using a wide range of parameters.

-In most cases there is little attempt by these studies to analyze the causes of these conflicts as they would have been previously documented, and do not serve the purpose of the tool of measuring the cost of conflict.

 With the use of such a tool and methodology, the question arises as to why researchers, intellectuals, and organizations might look at the cost of conflict, as opposed to discussing the benefits of peace.
 While it is important for people to benefit from peace and reconciliation through trade, cultural exchange and cooperation, it is much more crucial for them to understand and unravel the incentive structure of conflict and rid themselves of cost.
 Thus the use of 'cost of conflict' as a new and evolving tool to mobilize public opinion, broaden debate and examine new avenues for peace becomes extremely crucial.